STOCK TITAN

 • Consider off-balance sheet obligations

-Model what happens to the ratio under stress:
+Model the ratio under various scenarios:

 Practical Applications